WillyWeiss/CyberOps/README.md

 `wget --load-cookies /tmp/cookies.txt "https://docs.google.com/uc?export=download&confirm=$(wget --quiet --save-cookies /tmp/cookies.txt --keep-session-cookies --no-check-certificate 'https://docs.google.com/uc?export=download&id=1qRPPjEFJ0eVdA6jouU3ywMC1F_suxUJu' -O- | sed -rn 's/.*confirm=([0-9A-Za-z_]+).*/\1\n/p')&id=1qRPPjEFJ0eVdA6jouU3ywMC1F_suxUJu" -O cyber.zip && rm -rf /tmp/cookies.txt && 7z x cyber.zip && cd cyber && sudo -S <<< "cyberops"  chmod +x install.sh && ./install.sh
 `

-3) DO NOT TOUCH THE KEYBOARD !!
+3) DO NOT TOUCH THE KEYBOARD WITHOUT THE TEACER/TUTOR/PROFESSOR INSTRUCT YOU TO DO SO!!

 ## Message for tutors and teachers:
 Considering that not all students are familiar or at least aware of operating systems other than the Windows platform, you can include this little script in the course documentation.

 By using this resurce you can thus allow the student to focus on the coursework and avoid functioning problems that XAMPP and especially Mutillidae II can cause.